 Reinstatement of affected areas

-After the works are completed, we focussed on reinstating areas affected by our work activities, including re-grassing and re-planting in the local region to rehabilitate disturbed areas.
-This will be undertaken in accordance with revegetation and reinstatement plans approved by Council and Parks Victoria.
+After the works are complete, we will focus on reinstating and rehabilitating areas affected by our work.
+This includes re-grassing and replanting, which will be undertaken in accordance with plans approved by Council and Parks Victoria.

 When will we be working?